Texas Tech vs. Florida International NCAA Football Odds, Plays and Insights | September 18, 2021

 - Max Bortenschlager leads the team with 266 passing yards (266.0 yards per game) and has a 82.4% completion percentage this year (14-of-17) while throwing two touchdowns with one interception.
 He also has 12 rushing yards on three carries, averaging 12.0 yards per game.

-- D'Vonte Price has five attempts for a team-high 165 rushing yards (165.0 per game) and three touchdowns.
+- D'Vonte Price has picked up a team-high 165 rushing yards (165.0 yards per game) and scored three touchdowns.

-- Bryce Singleton has six catches and paces his team with 149 receiving yards (149.0 ypg) while scoring one touchdown.
+- This season Bryce Singleton has six catches and leads the team with 149 yards (149.0 per game) while hauling in one touchdown.

-- Tyrese Chambers has added 67 yards on three catches and one touchdown.
-He puts up 67.0 receiving yards per game this year.
+- Tyrese Chambers' stat line this year shows three catches for 67 yards and one touchdown.
+He puts up 67.0 receiving yards per game.

-- Rivaldo Fairweather is averaging 20.0 yards per game, racking up one reception for 20 yards.
+- Rivaldo Fairweather has caught one pass for 20 yards, averaging 20.0 yards per game this year.